bdhamilton/askesis/README.md

 ## Versions

+### v6: Add basic teacher view

+- [ ] There should be a special router for a teacher view.
+- [ ] The teacher view should only be visible to me.
+- [ ] It should list all students.
+- [ ] It should display each student's record for the past week.
+- [ ] It should indicate whether that record is trending up or down.

 ### v5: Add user registration and authentication

 - [X] Student should have to log in to see records